Undergraduate Students Course Registration

 Q: What is a degree audit?

-A: Degree audits are available for students in A&S, CSOM, CSON, LSOE, and the Law School.
+A: Degree audits are available for undergraduate students in Morrissey College of Arts and Sciences (MCAS), Carroll School of Management (CSOM), Connell School of Nursing (CSON), Lynch School of Education and Human Development (LSOE), and the Law School.
 A degree audit is a computer-generated analysis that enables you and your advisor to review your academic progress and unfulfilled requirements.
 The degree audit is a valuable tool for academic planning because it matches the courses that you have taken with the requirements of your degree program.
 You should carefully review your degree audit in consultation with your advisor.
-Through your Agora Portal, you can request a degree audit or a simulated degree audit (which shows the requirements for different schools, majors, and minors) to be downloaded to your computer, emailed to you, or available for pickup in Lyons Hall.
+Through www.bc.edu/myservices, you can request a degree audit or a simulated degree audit (which shows the requirements for different schools, majors, and minors) to be downloaded to your computer, emailed to you, or available for pickup in Lyons Hall.
 You may request a degree audit at any time.

 Q: How do I read my degree audit?